-Sincerity, of course, is a goal of every brand, but as a dimension of brand personality, sincerity is reserved for brands that are wholesome, honest, cheerful, and down-to-earth.
+Sincerity is a goal of every brand of course, but as a dimension of brand personality, sincerity is reserved for brands that are wholesome, honest, cheerful, and down-to-earth.

 Brands with these defining traits are often found in the hospitality, food service, and safety industries.
 Think Campbell’s Soup, Hallmark, Oprah, Pampers, and Allstate.